Information Storage in the Stochastic Ising Model: Proof of Proposition

-For the lower bound, we show how the $\mathsf{SIC}_n(t)$ (which is by no means a memoryless channel) can be used to support roughly $\frac{n}{n_1}$ uses of a DMC with capacity $I_{n_1}(t)$.
-Having this, we invoke the finite-blocklength achievability bound from \cite{Poluanskiy_FBL2010} to obtain the desired lower bound.
+For the lower bound, we show that the $\mathsf{SIC}_n(t)$ can support roughly $\frac{n}{n_1}$ uses of a DMC with capacity $I_{n_1}(t)$.
+The result then follows by the finite-blocklength achievability bound from~\cite{Poluanskiy_FBL2010}.
+We outline the main idea here and refer the reader to the proof of Theorem \ref{TM:SupLin_Time}, where a similar construction is fully formalized.